 Dr. Martin Luther King Jr. said this when he was giving a speech in Montgomery, Alabama in 1957.
 It is a question that we should still be asking ourselves.

-Martin Luther King Jr. Day is January 21.
-In 1994 MLK Day was declared a national day of service in addition to being a federal holiday.
+Martin Luther King Jr. Day is celebrated on the third Monday in January.
+In 1994, MLK Day was declared a national day of service, in addition to being a federal holiday.